 Continue reading "Recipe for slow cooker chai-spiced pear sauce" »

 Once upon a time, I didn't need a scorecard to remember my family's culinary preferences.
 Now that I'm firmly entrenched in middle age, I forget who loves olives, who hates mushrooms, who likes tomatoes on their pizza and who won't eat anything green.
 So, it was inevitable that, when I cooked a big holiday dinner for my stepson and grandkids, I would get something wrong, and I came home with three pounds of leftover mashed sweet potatoes that none of the kids would touch.
 Lucky me: I turned those already-mashed potatoes into this rich and creamy Indian-spiced sweet potato soup.
 It's vegan and gluten-free, and you can make it even if you don't have leftovers.
 Top each individual bowl with traditional curry garnishes (cashews, raisins, chopped apple or shredded coconut) to create a hearty one-dish meal.

-Continue reading "Roasted sweet potato and apple soup recipe" »
+Continue reading "Creamy Indian-spiced vegan sweet potato soup recipe" »